Drawings offer glimpse into Unity's care for behavioral health

 The Unity Center for Behavioral Health aims to change the way we care for those people having mental health issues.
 Just-released architectural drawings –– with calming rooms with recliners, common space where people can mingle and soft colors and wood patterns throughout –– provide insight into the center’s approach to care.

-“We want a building that has non-institutional feel,” says Dr. Chris Farentinos, MBA, vice president for the Unity Center for Behavioral Health.
+“We want a building that has non-institutional feel,” says Chris Farentinos, vice president of Unity Center.
 “We want to create an environment that focuses on hope and recovery.”

 Meeting a community need